Consumers on holiday

 Making a claim

-In some cases where payment has been made by credit card, the card company will be liable to make a refund under the Consumer Credit Act or an agreement between the UK card industry and the ATT.
+In some cases where payment has been made by credit card, the card company will be liable to make a refund under the Consumer Credit Act or an agreement between the UK card industry and the Air Travel Trust, which manages the ATOL’s fund.
 If this is the case we will publish a letter on the specific advice of the ATOL holder failure page.

 Consumers can also claim for replacement services that formed part of the original package, for things like accommodation costs incurred if they were abroad when the ATOL holder failed.
 Under normal circumstances, we hope to make refunds within 28 working days of receipt of a complete claim.

 Non-air holiday packages are not protected by the ATOL scheme, but should be covered by other schemes like those operated by ABTA and AiTO.
 Accommodation-only bookings might not be covered with these schemes, so check with the supplier.